The Story of Wayfinders

-Curious and inspired, I set up a team of friends in my own living room – and was promptly floored by all they accomplished.
+I was floored by what we eventually accomplished together.
 One started a local food truck to feed the hungry.
-Another wrote a book she always had in her.
+Another got the courage to write and give a sermon she always had in her.
 A third travelled to India to meet girls who had been rescued from brothels – and went on to establish a non-profit to fight human trafficking.
+I even finished my book.

 All this from a few neighbors in my tiny town of Bath, Maine, sitting around a table, talking about what they cared most deeply about.
 And then making a plan.
 And then cheering each other on as they took small steps to bring it to life.

-I was inspired to create my ministry, Wayfinders.
-On a Wayfinders team, people gather to listen to where God might be calling them next, and then help each other take those first few concrete steps in the direction of that voice.
-In the past few years I have launched 34 teams in Colorado, Ohio, Virginia, and my own home state of Maine, always refining the program as I go to reflect what my 166 (at last count) Wayfinders have each taught me.
+I was inspired to create my ministry, first called Dream Teams, which then became Wayfinders a few years later.
+Since 2009.
+I’ve launched 36 teams in Colorado, Ohio, Virginia, and my own home state of Maine, always refining the program as I go to reflect what my 166 (at last count) Wayfinders have each taught me.

 I have worked with people of varied ages, faiths, and circumstances: high-schoolers, artists, nurses, retirees, young moms, teachers, custodians, writers, small business owners, people who don’t have an extra dollar in their pocket and people with plenty to spare, and, to my delight, an actual rocket scientist (shout out to Bill H!).
 My work has confirmed time after time that no matter who we are, God created each one of us for a reason, and whatever that divine spark is we owe it to the world to bring it to life.